 Frequently Asked Questions

 Welcome to Camp STEAM!
-Below are answers to our most frequently asked questions related to summer camp 2023.
-When we launch summer camp 2024, we will update this information for the new season.
+Below are answers to our most frequently asked questions related to summer camp 2026.
 You will also find some location-specific FAQs on the webpage for each location.
-If you don’t find the answer here for your question, we’re here to help:
+If you don’t find the answer to your question, we’re here to help:

 General Information